 Emphasize the new and important aspects of the study and the conclusions that follow from them.
-Do not repeat in detail data or other material given in the Introduction or the Results section.
-For experimental studies it is useful to begin the discussion by summarizing briefly the main findings, then explore possible mechanisms or explanations for these findings, compare and contrast the results with other relevant studies, state the limitations of the study, and explore the implications of the findings for future research and for clinical practice.
+Do not repeat in detail data or other information given in the Introduction or the Results section.
+For experimental studies, it is useful to begin the discussion by summarizing briefly the main findings, then explore possible mechanisms or explanations for these findings, compare and contrast the results with other relevant studies, state the limitations of the study, and explore the implications of the findings for future research and for clinical practice.

 Link the conclusions with the goals of the study but avoid unqualified statements and conclusions not adequately supported by the data.
-In particular, authors should avoid making statements on economic benefits and costs unless their manuscript includes the appropriate economic data and analyses.
-Avoid claiming priority and alluding to work that has not been completed.
-State new hypotheses when warranted, but clearly label them as such.
+In particular, avoid making statements on economic benefits and costs unless the manuscript includes the appropriate economic data and analyses.
+Avoid claiming priority or alluding to work that has not been completed.
+State new hypotheses when warranted, but label them clearly as such.